 In our survey, we heard that 80% of respondents agreed that expanding the OLA would be beneficial.
 We also heard that 67% of respondents would value a *self-managed, separate space for small/shy dogs.

 By expanding the OLA to include a small/shy dog area, we would be able to accommodate a growing number of dogs while also maintaining the existing park uses and circulation.

 *At a self-managed small/shy OLA, dog owners determine whether their dog is the right size and/or has the right temperament to use the space.
 Communication between owners is encouraged.

 The Vancouver Board of Parks and Recreation is leading the project.

-Sign up for email updates about dog related projects using by selecting the tab "Email sign up for OLA updates" on this page.
+Sign up for email updates about dog related projects by selecting the tab "Email sign up for OLA updates" on the homepage.